jzay/cs1302-minesweeper-alpha/README.md

 ```

 After the player correctly entered the command <code>q</code>, the game
-displayed the goodbye message and the program exitted gracefully.
+displayed the goodbye message and the program exited gracefully.

 #### Player Wins

 When the player wins the game, the following message should be displayed
-to the player and the game shold exit gracefully:
+to the player and the game should exit gracefully:

 ```